top of page

 Micro-Prairie Package Options

-Our standard options include 3’ diameter (“Perdita”), 5’ diameter (“Andrena”), and 7’ diameter (“Bombus”) micro-prairie installations, each named in honor of a different native bee genus of a corresponding size.
-We also plan to offer a 1-2’ diameter potted prairie installation for renters.
-Each package includes a mix of native prairie wildflowers and bunchgrasses (plus a shrub in Bombus), a seed mix to enhance diversity over time, and installation costs.
-For each package, we use a standard set of plant species, a few rotating species to choose from, and an evolving seed blend, meaning that every Micro-Prairie is unique.
+Our standard options include 3’ diameter (“Perdita”), 5’ diameter (“Andrena”), and 7’ diameter (“Bombus”) micro-prairie installations, each named in honor of a different native bee genus.
+We also plan to offer a 1-2’ diameter potted prairie installation for renters or those who want an even smaller option.
+Each package includes a mix of native prairie wildflowers and bunchgrasses (plus a shrub in "Bombus"), a seed mix for added color and diversity over time, and installation by our expert landscaping crew.
+For each package, we use a standard set of plant species, a few rotating species , and an evolving seed blend, meaning that every Micro-Prairie is unique.

 PerditaTest.png